 Horizons is an academic program that serves students with unique personal circumstances.
-This program offers students in grades nine to twelve the choice between cohorts, where students move through a course together with a focus on classroom discussion, or self-paced, independent learning using both online resources and paper-based programs.
+This program offers students in grades ten to twelve the choice between cohorts, where students move through a course together with a focus on classroom discussion, or self-paced, independent learning using both online resources and paper-based programs.

 The program also offers creative opportunities to advance personal growth and self-exploration through our art program, a fitness program and various career and health presentations through outside organizations.

 This program allows students the opportunity for flexible scheduling to meet the students’ individual educational, emotional and/or behavioural needs.
 The student, in consultation with the staff, create their own academic program within the B.C.
 Ministry of Education curricular guidelines.

 Our Flex program is for students in grades 8 to 10.
 At FLEX our students’ social and emotional stability takes precedence over academics.
 The staff, working with students, will help in the development and implementation of the skills necessary for a solid social/emotional foundation, as we move from a fixed to a growth mindset.

 The program staff are skilled at dealing with students with severe behaviours, emotional difficulties and various learning difficulties.
 Support staff include people such as a school counselor and an outdoor recreation teacher.
 The school counselor provides personal and addiction counselling and consultation to families.